Manuscript: Africa

-In present-day Mali, about 250,000 old manuscripts from the Timbuktu libraries survive.

-According to National Geographic, around 700,000 manuscripts in Timbuktu alone has survived.

-Approximately 1 million manuscripts have since managed to survive from the northern edges of Guinea and Ghana to the shores of the Mediterranean.
+4,203 of Timbuktu's manuscripts were burned or stolen during the armed conflict in Mali between 2012 and 2013.
+90% of these manuscripts were saved by the population organized around the NGO "Sauvegarde et valorisation des manuscrits pour la défense de la culture islamique" (SAVAMA-DCI).
+Some 350,000 manuscripts were transported to safety, and 300,000 of them were still in Bamako in 2022.
+An international consultation on the safeguarding, accessibility and promotion of ancient manuscripts in the Sahel was held at the UNESCO office in Bamako in 2020.

 Western world

 Most surviving pre-modern manuscripts use the codex format (as in a modern book), which had replaced the scroll by Late Antiquity.
-Parchment or vellum, as the best type of parchment is known, had also replaced papyrus, which was not nearly so long lived and has survived to the present only in the extremely dry conditions of Egypt, although it was widely used across the Roman world.
+Parchment or vellum, as the best type of parchment is known, had also replaced papyrus, which was not nearly so long lived and has survived to the present almost exclusively in the very dry climate of Egypt, although it was widely used across the Roman world.
 Parchment is made of animal skin, normally calf, sheep, or goat, but also other animals.
 With all skins, the quality of the finished product is based on how much preparation and skill was put into turning the skin into parchment.
 Parchment made from calf or sheep was the most common in Northern Europe, while civilizations in Southern Europe preferred goatskin.
 Often, if the parchment is white or cream in color and veins from the animal can still be seen, it is calfskin.
 If it is yellow, greasy or in some cases shiny, then it was made from sheepskin.

-For a step-by step process of how these books were prepared, including copying and illumination, watch this video provided by the Getty Museum.

 Vellum comes from the Latin word vitulinum which means "of calf"/ "made from calf".
 For modern parchment makers and calligraphers, and apparently often in the past, the terms parchment and vellum are used based on the different degrees of quality, preparation and thickness, and not according to which animal the skin came from, and because of this, the more neutral term "membrane" is often used by modern academics, especially where the animal has not been established by testing.